samsquire/ideas3/README.md

 # 22. Error subsystem and server

-Software is tied to an error server.
-The error server is responsible for monitoring code for places where exceptions can be thrown.
-At startup, an error specification is loaded and the error specifications defines that actions to take if a given process errors.
+Software is tied to an error server with an error subsystem.
+The error server is responsible for monitoring a codebase for exceptions that could be thrown.
+At startup software is loaded with an error specification and the error specifications defines that actions to take if a given request errors.

-* Allows the centralised definition of error handlers and combined error handling.
+* Allows the centralised definition of error handlers and what should happen when errors happen while recovering from errors.
 * Allows centralised specification of error contingency.
 * Outsource exception handling to the error server.
 * Define what should happen while some thing fails while doing some other thing.